Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 14:00 Harajuku

-Right outside, I saw Giikawa again and again.
-On the upper floor of Tokyu Plaza Omotesando Harajuku, there is Giikawa Bakery.
+Right outside, I saw Kiikawa again and again.
+On the upper floor of Tokyu Plaza Omotesando Harajuku is the Kiikawa Bakery.

-The bread and jam shop on the left requires a numbered ticket for entry; the doll shop on the right does not.
+The bread and jam shop on the left requires a numbered ticket for entry; the doll merchandise store on the right does not.

 (Because I just happened to pass by, I didn’t go in)

-The nearby shops have plenty of stock, but I already have sweet potatoes and can’t buy more, so I just looked around without purchasing.
+The nearby stores have plenty of stock, but I already have enough sweet potatoes and can’t buy more, so I just looked around without purchasing.

 Kiddy Land キデイランド 原宿店